-The report listed the median sales price for an existing single-family residence at $290,000, which was an increase of 16 percent from August 2014 and $735 decrease from July 2015.
+The report listed the October median sales price in the county at $280,000; that’s an increase of 8 percent from October 2014 and a 2 percent decrease from September 2015.

-The August 2015 report indicated that Fernley, which is in Lyon County, had 33 sales of existing single family homes, which was an increase of 3 percent from last year in August 2014 and a 41 percent decrease from the previous month.
-The median sales price in August 2015 was $165,000 — a 9 percent increase from August 2014 and an 11 percent decrease from last month.
+In Fernley, which is in Lyon County, there were 47 existing single-family homes sold, an increase of 2 percent from a year ago, and a 24 percent increase from September.
+The median sales price in Fernley was $173,500; this was a 25 percent increase from October 2014 and a 2 percent increase from last month.

-All sales numbers are for existing “stick built single family dwellings” only and do not include condominium, townhome, manufactured, modular or newly constructed homes.
-For existing condominium/townhomes:
+All sales numbers above are for existing “stick built single family dwellings” only and do not include condominium, townhome, manufactured, modular or newly constructed homes.

-The median sales price in Washoe County in August 2015 was $135,000 — an increase of 25 percent from a year ago.
+The median sales price of existing condominium/townhomes in Washoe County in October 2015 was $121,000; an increase of 15 percent from a year ago.

 Use the comment form below to begin a discussion about this content.